BBC Radio Wales joins the BBC World Service for a selection of news and factual programmes

 An entertaining mix of music and chat to start the day.

-Adam Walton explores the science of addiction and self-control.
+Adam Walton explores psychology.
 (R)

 Jamie presents strange news from around the world, live music, conversation and laughter.

 Asking if Wales is wasting talent through its failure to attract more women to engineering

 Aled talks to actor and screenwriter Joanna Scanlan.

 Lynn Bowles chats to perfume expert Lizzie Ostrom.
 Plus acupuncture.

 Mal Pope replays the best from the week's programmes and delves into the archives.

 4/4 Phil Rickman talks to Inspector Rebus author Ian Rankin.
 (R)

 Robert Orchard traces the Welsh roots of those who brought down Margaret Thatcher.